Breast Cancer Risk and Prevention

 Alcohol can also increase your risk of many types of cancer, including breast cancer.
 Alcohol seems to increase the levels of estrogen in the body and can increase the risk of hormone positive breast cancer (also called ER+ or PR+).

-Heavy drinkers are 10-15 times more likely to develop a cancer than those who do not drink.
-However, the overall risk increases after just 1 drink a day for women or 2 for men.
-(A drink is defined as 12 ounces of regular beer, 5 ounces of wine, or 1.5 ounces of 80-proof liquor.)
-Higher breast cancer risk has been linked with just 3 drinks a week, so the risk is not limited to heavy drinking.
+The risk of cancer for heavy drinkers is 10-15 times higher than it is for those who do not drink.
+The overall risk increases after just 1 drink a day for women or 2 for men.
+One drink means 12 ounces of regular beer, 5 ounces of wine, or 1.5 ounces of 80-proof liquor.
+Higher breast cancer risk has been linked to just 3 drinks a week, so the risk is not limited to heavy drinking.
 Women who have 2 alcoholic drinks a day are 1.5 times more likely to develop breast cancer than a woman who never drank alcohol.

-Learn more about how alcohol causes cancer and resources for quitting at the American Cancer Society.
+Learn more about how alcohol causes cancer and resources for quitting at Oncolink.org.

 How to Reduce Breast Cancer Risk